 - Hide menu

-Holy-fermentation-rising-rust-buckets-Batman!
-This experiment turned out to be rather exciting and a bit of a mess. haha Yesterday morning I started my cashew yogurt.
+I love working in the kitchen… every day is a new experience and new creation.
+This experiment turned out to be rather exciting and a bit of a mess.
+Yesterday morning I started my cashew yogurt.
 I poured the 2 1/2 cups of mixture in my 4 cup mason jar and threw a towel over it.
 I then put it in the cabinet and shut the door.
 Night, night yogurt.

 I gave it a good stir and tasted it.
 TANG-ZIPPITY-DO-DA!
 For me the level of fermentation was spot on, but this is where the beauty of creating your own yogurt comes into play.
 You can ferment for 8 hours for a milder flavor or allow it to continue up to 48 hours if you really want it to pack a punch!
 You can also try macadamia nuts and hazelnuts.

 If you can’t have nuts, try the Coconut Yogurt, if you can eat nuts but can’t locate Young Thai Coconuts, give this recipe a try.
 So great to have options.